gradvohl/YAPTT/introduction/firstExample/README.md

 }
 ```

 On success, ``pthread_create`` returns 0 to the ``rc`` variable.
-Then, in line 35, we test if variable ``rc`` has a value different from zero.
+Then, in line 38, we test if variable ``rc`` has a value different from zero.
 If that is the case, we print a message in standard error output and leave the program.

-If everything works well, after line 40, we will have six threads running in parallel.
+If everything works well, after line 43, we will have six threads running in parallel.
 If the processor has six or more cores, it is possible that each core runs a different thread.

 ## The thread joining in the main function
-Starting in line 42 until line 52 (presented as follows), the main thread will wait for every other thread to join.
-Specifically in line 45, we used the function ``pthread_join`` to block the main thread until another specific thread finishes.
-The ``pthread_join`` receives two parameters:
+Starting in line 48 until line 58 (presented as follows), the main thread will wait for every other thread to join.
+Specifically in line 51, we used the primitive ``pthread_join`` to block the main thread until another specific thread finishes.
+The ``pthread_join`` primitive receives two parameters:
 - The id of the thread it will wait for.
 - The address of a pointe to variable that will handle the result (in this case, we will use ``NULL`` because we do not expect that the thread will return data).